uiuc-arc/tera/README.md

 Please note that the commit used for optimizer set up is different than the one used for bug reproduction so it is advised to clean the projects directory before switching from one to the other.
 You can use `bash lib_reset.sh` to do this for all projects.

-Note that this artifact does not support all the historical failures, since some of the old dependencies of some projects are not available anymore.
-For instance, this artifact cannot reproduce the tests from `gensim` project.
+Note that this package does not support all the historical failures, since some of the old dependencies of some projects are not available anymore.
+For instance, this package cannot reproduce the tests from `gensim` project.
 However, it should work for other projects.

 ## Reproducing Time Consumed by selected Tests (Table 1)